-Situated in the middle of Vancouver Island between Nanaimo and Tofino, Port Alberni is surrounded by old-growth forest on the deepwater Alberni Inlet.
-With its lush nature trails and abundance of outdoor activities, there’s something for everyone in this charming Vancouver Island town.
+Port Alberni is surrounded by old-growth forests and sits on the deepwater Alberni Inlet.
+With its lush nature trails and abundant outdoor activities, this charming town has something for everyone.

-Top things to do in Port Alberni, BC
+21 Best things to do in Port Alberni, BC

-The Port Alberni area is a hidden gem just waiting to be discovered.
+This area is a hidden gem just waiting to be discovered.

 1. Swim in one of the many beautiful lakes in the area